Program Overview

 Academic Requirements

-- Eligibility is determined by the Ministry of Training, Colleges and Universities.
+- Eligibility is determined by the Ministry of Labour, Immigration, Training & Skills Development.

 - Applicants must be formally employed as apprentices, must be currently employed in the trade, and must be released by employers to attend the program.